dodona-edu/dodona-edu.github.io/nl/references/exercise-directory-structure/README.md

 :
 ```

-## Example of a valid content page directory structure
+## Example of a valid reading activity directory structure

 ```
-+-- Aeneid                     # Short name for the reading task
++-- Aeneid                     # Short name for the reading activity
-|   +-- config.json            # Configuration of the reading task
+|   +-- config.json            # Configuration of the reading activity
-|   +-- README.md              # Description of the reading task
+|   +-- README.md              # Description of the reading activity
 |   +-- description            #
 |   |   +-- description.nl.md  # The description in Dutch
 |   |   +-- description.en.md  # The description in English